decentralized-identity/org/spec-tooling-guides.md

    contains the similar go-based tool, `mmark`, can be a more user-friendly experience.
-   - Unless editors have prior experience with IETF spec tooling, we recommend work items intended as IETF internet drafts start work in a DIF repo cloned from the [DIF fork](https://github.com/decentralized-identity/template-IETF-bound) of the `internet-draft-template` by Martin Thomson (a long-time IETF WG chair).
+   - Unless editors have prior experience with IETF spec tooling, we recommend work items intended as IETF internet drafts start work in a repository cloned from the [DIF fork](https://github.com/decentralized-identity/template-IETF-bound) of the `internet-draft-template` by Martin Thomson (a long-time IETF WG chair).
 It